Customer Focused Collaborative Design

 Again, EB Industries had capabilities in-house to advance the new bus bar design quickly.
 We have an array of high powered continuous wave lasers which operate on exceptionally fast cycle times, allowing rapid prototyping and smooth transition into full production.
 More importantly, these state-of-the-art high-speed laser cutting systems have advanced automation capabilities.
 Our customer basically emailed us digital models of the new bus bar, which we “drag and dropped” right into a specialized cutting program.
 The result was that iterations of the part happened in minutes rather than days or weeks.
 Imagine sending a digital model via email and seeing test results in the reply email.
 An added future benefit is that EB’s technology can laser cut in three dimensions.
 This means bus bars can be cut after forming, which has cost advantages as well as allowing the design of ever more complex configurations and form factors.

 This particular collaboration might seem serendipitous: A company found us and we happened to be a good fit.
 It is, however, more a story of preparedness than luck.
 EB Industries is in many ways a collaborative engineering firm, with the staff, labs, equipment and experience to contribute significantly.
 Product development often involves an iterative process where design decisions to meet specific requirements have a large impact downstream.
 Welding in particular can prove either a drastic disruptor or the finishing touch on the final form, fit, and function of a part.
 Knowing this, EB Industries has designed our operations to make sure that knowledge and expertise are provided early and often during customers’ design, development, and production cycles.
-Our engineers are available anytime for a phone consultations, they’re engaged during quoting as well, and act as program/project managers during development.
+Our engineers are available anytime for a phone consultation, they’re engaged during quoting as well, and act as program/project managers during development.
 Finally, engineers are part of our production operations such that if a situation does arise it can be resolved quickly.
 And behind everything we do is a commitment to making sure our customer is a hero to their customer.